 Life Saving Instructors

-Emergency dispatchers frequently provide potentially life saving instructions over the phone when people are injured or in other emergency situations.
+The primary focus of the 911 operator job description is to save lives, and as such, emergency dispatchers frequently provide potentially life saving instructions over the phone when people are injured or in other emergency situations.
 They must know basic first aid and CPR in case they need to instruct someone over the phone.
 Dispatchers must also know procedures for emergencies such as accidents, murders, robberies, hostage situations, floods, fires and tornadoes.
 They may have to instruct callers what to do in any of these situations.
 While giving instructions to callers, they also try to calm the caller down.

 Dispatchers spend a lot of time at the computer.
 They are expected to type and write reports and may update department information on missing persons, stolen vehicles and warrants.
 Dispatchers also monitor a variety of equipment including radios, alarm panels and other national or local warning systems.